-The American College of Allergy, Asthma & Immunology states that eczema affects 1 in 5 infants but only 1 in 50 adults.
+The American College of Allergy, Asthma & Immunology (ACAAI) report that eczema affects 1 in 5 infants but only 1 in 50 adults.

 Eczema often improves over time.
-People with eczema have to be careful, however, as they are more vulnerable to skin infections.
+People with eczema must be careful, however, as they are more vulnerable to skin infections.

 Irritation and allergic reactions can also cause itchy skin.
 Allergic contact dermatitis occurs when the skin comes into direct contact with an allergen.

-Allergic reactions can be triggered by touching clothing, pets, chemicals, soaps, and substances such as poison ivy or cosmetics.
+Touching clothing, pets, chemicals, soaps, and substances such as poison ivy or cosmetics can trigger allergic reactions..
 Food allergies can also cause the skin to itch.

 Nickel allergies are quite common.
-When individuals come into contact with jewelry that contains even a small amount of nickel, they can develop red, bumpy, itchy, and swollen skin at the point of contact.
+When a person come into contact with jewelry that contains even a small amount of nickel, they can develop red, bumpy, itchy, and swollen skin at the point of contact.

-If people have an allergic reaction to a particular substance, one of the easiest things to do is to avoid that product or substance.
-Over-the-counter creams or medicated creams can help to clear up a rash.
+For a person with an allergic reaction to a particular substance, one of the easiest things to do is to avoid that product or substance.
+Over-the-counter creams or medicated creams can help clear up a rash.

 Hives, or urticaria, may or may not indicate an allergic reaction.

-Chronic hives are not caused by specific triggers, which usually makes allergy tests unhelpful.
-They can last for months and even years.
+- Chronic hives.
+Specific triggers do not cause these, which can make allergy tests unhelpful.
+They can last for months or even years.
 Hives can cause uncomfortable itching and be painful, but they are not contagious.

-The American College of Allergy, Asthma & Immunology state that hives affect about 20 percent of people at some time in their life.
+The ACAAI say that hives affect about 20 percent of people at some point in their life.

-Uremic pruritus or renal itch is also called chronic kidney disease associated pruritus (CKD-associated pruritus).
-Uremia refers to a broad syndrome that occurs when the kidneys are severely damaged and cannot filter toxins from the body.
+Doctors might also refer to uremic pruritus as renal itch or chronic kidney disease-associated pruritus.
+Uremia is a broad syndrome that occurs when the kidneys are severely damaged and cannot filter toxins from the body.

 With uremia, itching tends to be worse at night.
 It most commonly affects the back, arms, and abdomen.